 - Made a number of improvements to the Engage with xMatters feature: updated the search to only return groups that are set as active in xMatters when searching for group recipients; ensured a consistent experience whenever a user clicks the Engage with xMatters button; and made the columns in the Related List more relevant.

-- Added the ability to set which types of events (incident notifications or engage events) are terminated for actions that previously always terminated all associated events.
+- Added the ability to limit which events are automatically terminated by the integration to only those associated with a specific form in the workflow (either the Incident Alerts or the Engage with xMatters form). for actions that previously always terminated all associated events.
 To configure this, set the Event Termination settings on the Incident Notifications configuration page.

 - Updated the group data sync processing to support longer group descriptions and make sure customizations to the group schedule in xMatters are maintained.